Hyperaldosteronism refers to high levels of aldosterone. Conn’s syndrome refers to an adrenal adenoma producing too much aldosterone.

 - Bilateral adrenal hyperplasia (most common)

-- An adrenal adenoma secreting aldosterone (known as Conn’s Syndrome)
+- An adrenal adenoma secreting aldosterone (known as Conn’s syndrome)

-- Familial hyperaldosteronism type 1 and type 2 (rare)
+- Familial hyperaldosteronism (rare)

 - Renal artery stenosis

 Renal artery stenosis refers to a narrowing of the artery supplying the kidney, usually due to atherosclerosis, similar to the narrowing of the coronary arteries in angina.
 Renal artery stenosis can be confirmed with: